21 December 2022

 The first standard is foundational and recognises the importance of a consumer’s sense of self.
 It ensures that aged care consumers are treated with dignity and respect, are able to retain a strong sense of their identity and are able to make informed, autonomous choices whenever possible.

-Aged care providers must cultivate and maintain a culture of inclusion and respect, support people to exercise choice and independence and respect people’s privacy.
-Residents and customers are supported to make decisions about their own care, take risks and exercise choice.
+Aged care providers must foster a culture of inclusion, respect, independence and respect people’s privacy.
+Residents and customers are supported to make decisions about their own care and live the life they choose.

 2. Ongoing assessment and planning